rockettheme/docs/Docs/joomla/platform/install_joomla_3x.md

     5. **Table Prefix** This sets the prefix that appears on any Joomla-related tables in the database.
 [67%, 12%, ne]
     6. **Old Database Process** This option gives you the opportunity to back up or remove previous Joomla install data.
 [82%, 12%, ne]

 The next step in installation concerns the database you wish to use.
 If Joomla is your content management system, then your database is where this content is stored and made available.
-Joomla will actually create a database for you so you don't have to bother with setting this up on your end.
-Some Web hosts don't allow this feature, so you may have to create it yourself using Cpanel or another administrative tool your provider gives you to create a MySQL, MySQLi, or PostgreSQL database.
+Joomla will actually create a database for you so you do not have to bother with setting this up on your end.
+Some Web hosts do not allow this feature, so you may have to create it yourself using Cpanel or another administrative tool your provider gives you to create a MySQL, MySQLi, or PostgreSQL database.

 The **Database Type** option (point 1) gives you the ability to choose which type of database you wish to link to your Joomla site.
 For most users, MySQLi is the database type you'll want to select.